-Example: You are at Avflight Salina near Taxiway Echo and would like to go north on taxiway A. (Assume your call sign is FBO One)
+You are at Avflight Salina, near Taxiway Echo and would like to go north on Taxiway Alpha.
+(Assume your call sign is FBO One)

 You: Salina Ground, FBO One is at Avflight Salina.
-Like to go north on taxiway

-Alpha to the north ramp.
+Like to go north on Taxiway Alpha to the north ramp.

-Ground: FBO One, north on taxiway Alpha approved.
+Ground: FBO One, north on Taxiway Alpha approved.

-You: FBO One, Roger.
+You: FBO One, roger